pvcraven/2017_web_security/source/final/kyle/index.rst

 the Path Module, which adds the capability of handling and transforming file paths.
 The Net Module acts as a network wrapper.
 A module called the DNS Module makes DNS lookup possible with JavaScript functions.
-Finally the Domain Module allows the handling of multiple I/O operations in one group.
+Finally the Domain Module allows the handling of multiple I/O operations in one group. [tut]_

 Conclusion
 ----------